 As of now, Adroit Theory, Ardent, Aslin, Crooked Run, Hardywood, Lickinghole Creek, Pen Druid, Triple Crossing, The Veil, and Wheatland Spring all have a Shipper’s License from the Virginia Alcoholic Beverage Commission, and in doing so may have stretched the definition of “local,” changing it from Loudon and Prince William counties to the state capital of Richmond and Henrico County.
 No doubt there will be more on the way.
 Breweries from further afield have also begun shipping programs to both the District and Virginia.
-Four Saints, Burial, Hi-Wire and Makai, from North Carolina, now ship to DC and NoVA, as do Ohio’s Hoppin Frog, Jackie O’s and Urban Artifact.
+Four Saints, Burial, Hi-Wire, and Makai, from North Carolina, now ship to DC and NoVA, as do Ohio’s Hoppin Frog, Jackie O’s and Urban Artifact.
 Want Equilibrium’s and Finback’s (NY) sought-after hazy IPAs?
 They’re mailing, too, as are two San Diego breweries: California Wild Ales and Modern Times.
 But back to NY, you can buy some Sloop beers here through distribution, but they’ll ship their whole portfolio if you’re interested.
 The furthest away?
 At the moment it’s Ex Novo, from Portland, Oregon, though maybe Great Notion is just slightly west of them.
-But back to NY, Three’s Brewing and Finback are shipping to DC now, too.
+But back to NY, again: Three’s Brewing and Finback are shipping to DC now, too.
 The midwest is getting in on the action, too, with MobCraft out of Wisconsin.
 We’re continually updating this list, which now includes Free Will and Tired Hands from Pennsylvania.
 For gluten-free options, Aurochs (PA) will ship.
 Southern Grist has collaborated with Aslin, among other locals.
 The Tennessee brewery is now shipping to DC and VA.
 Like lagers?
 Dovetail (IL) has excellent options.
 Want to get weird?
 The sour IPAs from Hudson Valley (NY) can be yours, or the meady blends from B. Nektar (MI).
 Moar hops you crave?
 Trillium (MA) and Foam (VT) ship to DC now, too.